Skip to contents

 • Frequency: Number of geographic cells mapped to the environmental cell.

-• Weighted Mean Distance to midpoint, Mean Distance to midpoint: Negated distances in standardized environmental space (larger values = more central).
+• Weighted Mean Distance to midpoint: Negated distance from the cell to the frequency-weighted midpoint in standardized environmental space.

-• Frequency Weighted Distance: Frequency-weighted mean distance to all other env cells.
+• Frequency Weighted Distance: Frequency-weighted mean distance from the cell to all other environmental cells.

 Details